csula/cs1222-spring-2018/notes/sql-syntax.md

 # Basic SQL Syntax

-Time to dive into SQL!
+Time to dive into technical detail of SQL syntaxes.

 ## Objectives